simranyesukumar7/Spam_Detection_Classification_Model/README.md

-Here’s a rewritten version formatted for a GitHub README file:

 SMS Spam Detection Using Machine Learning 📱📊
 Overview
 This project focuses on building a machine learning model to classify SMS messages as either spam or ham (non-spam).
 By leveraging various machine learning algorithms, the model aims to accurately predict whether an SMS message is spam based solely on its content.